rvoak/privacy-toolkit/README.md

 ## _l_-Diversity
 This module currently supports the following methods:
-- `get_k_anonymity()`: This function takes in a DatFrame, the sensitive attribute and the set of quasi identifiers.
+- `get_l_diversity()`: This function takes in a DatFrame, the sensitive attribute and the set of quasi identifiers.
 It computes the value of _l_ for which the table satisfies _l_-Diversity with respect to those quasi identifiers.
-- `get_full_k_anonymity_report()`: This function takes in a DatFrame, the sensitive attribute and the set of quasi identifiers.
+- `get_full_l_diversity_report()`: This function takes in a DatFrame, the sensitive attribute and the set of quasi identifiers.
 It finds the minimum value of _l_ for which each equivalence class of the given quasi identifiers satisfies _l_-Diversity, and return each equivalence class and corresponding value of _l_.
-- `get_k_summary()`: This function takes in a DataFrame and examines _l_-Diversity for every possible combination of quasi identifiers.
+- `get_l_summary()`: This function takes in a DataFrame and examines _l_-Diversity for every possible combination of quasi identifiers.
 Returns lists of quasi identifier combinations and corresponding _l_-value.